 Would It Make A Difference?

-I’m not sure if we will have another baby in this house or not.
-We will see. 🙂 My youngest is getting closer to being ready for potty training, and I think I’m going to miss this cloth diaper life.
-I mean, I won’t miss having less laundry I guess, but it was one of those things that once you got used to it, it was fine.
+When my youngest gets closer to being ready for potty training.
+I think I’m going to miss this cloth diaper life.
+Well, I won’t miss having less laundry I guess.
+The laundry was one of those things that once you got used to it, it was fine.
 It was just part of our daily lives.

 For any cloth diaper vets out there, what would you do differently if you had to do it again?
 Let me know in the comments!